Temple architecture (LDS Church): Modern center-spire design

-The Idaho Falls Idaho Temple (8) was the first temple designed with a central spire.
-This design represented a return to the use of spires, as the three previously dedicated temples featured no towers or spires.
-It has four progressive-style ordinance rooms and nine sealing rooms.
+The Idaho Falls Idaho Temple (8) was the first to be designed with a central spire.
+This design represented a return to spires, as the three previously dedicated temples featured no towers or spires.
+The temple has four progressive-style ordinance rooms and nine sealing rooms.
 The floor area is 92171 sqft.

-The Oakland California Temple (13) is an unusual variation on the center spire design because it incorporates four additional spires—one on each corner of the building—for a total of five.
+The Oakland California Temple (13) is an unusual variation on the center spire design, because it incorporates four additional spires—one on each corner of the building—for a total of five.
 The center spire is the tallest.
-It is the only temple with five spires.
-With a floor area of 95000 sqft, it was built slightly larger than the Idaho Falls temple, and contains four ordinance rooms and seven sealing rooms.
+It is the only LDS Church temple with five spires.
+With a floor area of 95000 sqft, it was built slightly larger than the Idaho Falls temple, and it contains four ordinance rooms and seven sealing rooms.

-With the construction of the Ogden Utah Temple (14), the design was expanded, with six ordinance rooms and eleven sealing rooms and a floor area of 115000 sqft.
-The trend continued with the Provo Utah Temple (15), and eight years later with the Jordan River Utah Temple (20).
-Each temple was larger than the last (128325 sqft and 148236 sqft, respectively), and added more sealing rooms: twelve for Provo and seventeen for Jordan River.
+With the construction of the Ogden Utah Temple (14), the design was expanded, with six ordinance rooms and eleven sealing rooms, and a floor area of 115000 sqft.
+This trend continued with the Provo Utah Temple (15), and eight years later with the Jordan River Utah Temple (20).
+Each temple was larger than the previous—at 128325 sqft and 148236 sqft, respectively—with twelve sealing rooms for Provo and seventeen for Jordan River.